Kurt Cobain: Montage of Heck: Plot

-After recording their next album, Nevermind, their song "Smells Like Teen Spirit" becomes a hit and the band is launched into the mainstream.
+Under DGC Records, Nirvana records their landmark second album, Nevermind.
+The album's lead track, "Smells Like Teen Spirit", becomes a massive hit and the band is launched into the mainstream.
 Kurt meets Courtney Love and they start dating.
-In 1992, they get married after they find out she is pregnant, but at the same time Kurt gets into heroin.
-In an interview with Vanity Fair, Courtney mentions Kurt's heroin habit and that Courtney tried it as well; Lynn Hirschberg, the journalist for the magazine, writes that Courtney used the drug while pregnant, misquoting her.
-Shortly after Frances is born, they are confronted by the Los Angeles County Department of Children's Services, who take the Cobains to court, claiming that the couple's drug usage makes them unfit parents.
+In 1992, they get married after they find out she is pregnant, but at the same time Kurt begins using heroin.
+In an interview with Vanity Fair, Courtney mentions Kurt's heroin habit and that she tried it as well; Lynn Hirschberg, the journalist in charge of the interview, writes that Courtney used the drug while pregnant, misquoting her.
+Shortly after their daughter, Frances Bean Cobain, is born, they are confronted by the Los Angeles County Department of Children's Services, who take the Cobains to court, claiming that the couple's drug usage makes them unfit parents.
 Due to the claims made in the Vanity Fair article, Seattle child welfare agents remove the couple's baby daughter for around four weeks.
-The couple eventually obtain custody in an exchange for agreeing to provide urine tests and receive regular visits from a social worker.
-After months of legal negotiations, the couple are eventually granted full custody of their daughter.
+The couple eventually obtains custody in an exchange for agreeing to provide urine tests and receiving regular visits from a social worker.
+After months of legal negotiations, the couple is eventually granted full custody of their daughter.

-Kurt's heroin use continues as the band record their new album In Utero in 1993.
-Pat Smear joins the band and they start doing arena tours.
+Kurt's heroin use continues as the band records their third and ultimately final studio album, In Utero, in 1993.
+The band begins a new arena tour and adds Pat Smear of the punk rock band Germs as an additional guitarist for the tour.
 Cobain starts to turn pale while suffering withdrawal.
 Not long after returning home, Cobain's heroin use resumes.
-The band goes on to do an MTV Unplugged performance and they continue touring again in early 1994.
+The band continues touring into early 1994, including a December 16, 1993 performance on the cable television channel MTV as part of their MTV Unplugged series, joined by Smear, cellist Lori Goldston, and brothers Christopher "Cris" and Curt Kirkwood of Meat Puppets.

 After being diagnosed with bronchitis and severe laryngitis, he flies to Rome the next day for medical treatment, and is joined there by Courtney, on March 3, 1994.
 The next morning, Love awakes to find that Cobain has overdosed on a combination of champagne and Rohypnol.
 Cobain is immediately rushed to the hospital and spends the rest of the day unconscious.
 After five days in the hospital, Cobain is released and returns to Seattle.

-The screen cuts to black and a text appears stating: "One month after returning from Rome, Kurt Cobain took his own life.
+The screen cuts to black and a line of text appears stating: "One month after returning from Rome, Kurt Cobain took his own life.
 He was 27 years old."
 The credits then begin.